jwunderl/pxt-arcade/docs/courses/csintro1/review/motion.md

 ### ~

-### Make the sprite bob up and down to simulate motion:
+## Student Task #3: Make the sprite bob up and down to simulate motion

 1. Create a ``||loops:forever||`` block
 2. Inside, change the sprites position to be just above itself for a 200 ms, and then change it back
 3. Use a ``||loops:pause||`` block at the end so that the who process takes half a second, or 500 ms

-### Make the sprite bounce back when they hit a wall:
+## Student Task #4: Make the sprite bounce back when they hit a wall

 1. Use the ``||scene: hits wall||`` block to add an event for when the sprite hits a purple wall
 2. Make the sprite move backwards for 250 ms, the stop for 250 ms, then continue on at their normal velocity again